Antengene Corporation Limited: Antengene Presents Latest ATG-022 Clinical Data at ESMO 2025 Demonstrating Efficacy Across All CLDN18.2 Expression Levels and Exceptional Tolerability

 ATG-022 and CLINCH Study Overview

 - ATG-022 is a CLDN18.2-targeted ADC with sub-nM affinity and fast internalization.
-Using a VC-MMAE linker-payload (DAR 4), ATG-022 has demonstrated potent activity across tumors with high/low/ultra-low CLDN18.2 expression.
+Using a VC-MMAE linker-payload (DAR 4), ATG-022 has demonstrated potent activity across tumors with high, low, and ultra-low CLDN18.2 expression.

 - The ongoing Phase I/II CLINCH study consists of dose escalation and dose expansion phases.
-In dose escalation, patients with advanced solid tumors regardless of CLDN18.2 expression receive ATG-022 (0.3-3.0 mg/kg Q3W) to evaluate safety, tolerability, and pharmacokinetics; CLDN18.2-positive (=IHC 1+, 1%) patients are treated at 1.8 or 2.4 mg/kg in dose expansion to evaluate the efficacy and safety.
+In dose escalation, patients with advanced solid tumors regardless of CLDN18.2 expression receive ATG-022 once every three weeks (0.3-3.0 mg/kg Q3W) to evaluate the safety, tolerability, and pharmacokinetics; CLDN18.2-positive (= IHC 1+, 1%) patients are treated at 1.8 mg/kg or 2.4 mg/kg in dose expansion to evaluate the efficacy and safety.

+- ATG-022 has been granted two Orphan Drug designations (ODDs) by the U.S. Food and Drug Administration (FDA) for the treatment of gastric cancer and pancreatic cancer, and in August 2025 obtained Breakthrough Therapy Designation from China's National Medical Products Administration (NMPA) for treating CLDN18.2-positive, HER-2 negative unresectable or metastatic gastric or gastroesophageal junction adenocarcinoma (GC/GEJC) who have received at least two prior lines of therapy.

 - In the dose-expansion phase, the 1.8 mg/kg cohort demonstrated excellent safety and tolerability, with only 13.6% of patients reporting serious TEAEs and 18.2% reporting Grade =3 TEAEs.
 The favorable safety profile of this dose level support its potential use in first-line combination regimens with chemotherapy and immune checkpoint inhibitors.